 International Project implementation and management structures:

-The CEO is deputized by his many deputies from different levels who have different functions at the regional and international levels, first amongst the leadership are the following officials:
+The CEO is deputized by many deputies from different levels who have different functions at the regional and international levels, first amongst the leadership are the following officials:

-The Office of the Finance Controller (Fin-Co) Internal Auditor or Compliance Executive, this is a very crucial office that carries a responsibility for the setting up of Financial policies, implementation, auditing, recruitment of finance admin staff as well as managing FPI Finances at community, national, regional and International levels, Continental, Regional and national levels, this office also set up, works and monitors with fundraising and marketing teams.
+The Office of the Finance Controller (Fin-Co) Internal Auditor or Compliance Executive, is a very crucial office that carries a responsibility for the setting up of Financial policies, implementation, auditing, recruitment of finance admin staff as well as managing FPI Finances at the community, national, regional and International levels, Continental, Regional and national levels, this office also set up, works and monitors with fundraising and marketing teams.

-The office of the Senior Executive Director, who is responsible for Capacity building, is an important office responsible for shaping our leadership into what we expect to get out of them, starting from starting branches, setting up of structures, management and operations.
+The office of the Senior Executive Director, who is responsible for Capacity building, is an important office responsible for shaping our leadership into what we expect to get out of them, starting from starting branches, setting up of structures, management, and operations.

 The office of the Senior Executive Director responsible for the Agroecology project, this office has several sub-offices attached to it in line with several activities under the Agroecology project.

-The office of the Executive Director, responsible for membership and the Microfinance Credit Scheme, this office is held by a person with both financial and admin skills and a good track record in handling and managing people and money, they are responsible for recruitment, data management and running self-help microfinance credit schemes.
+The office of the Executive Director is responsible for membership and the Microfinance Credit Scheme, this office is held by a person with both financial and admin skills and a good track record in handling and managing people and money, they are responsible for recruitment, data management and running self-help microfinance credit schemes.

 The office of the Executive Director, responsible for Monitoring and Evaluation, this office looks at the input-transformation-output processes and enables a search for efficiency and optimization by rearranging or changing the processes ( Deliverables on all our activities)

-Executive Director responsible for Integration of technology into Agriculture, This office integrates effective knowledge management strategies, incorporating the producer's knowledge and responding to the technology user's needs.
+Executive Director responsible for the Integration of technology into Agriculture, This office integrates effective knowledge management strategies, incorporating the producer's knowledge and responding to the technology user's needs.

 With the above structures at the international level, FPI is going far and will win on

-FPI Governance is composed of 6 constitutional governance structures namely:
+FPI Governance is composed of 6 constitutional governance structures, namely:

 The International Executive Council (IEC):

 The governance body is responsible for the approval of projects and policies agreed upon by the International General Council (IGC).
-The body meets 3 times each year physically but holds several online sittings to approve and deliberate on matters arising from the organisation's operations; this Executive arm of the FPI meets with all governance bodies at regular intervals.
+The body meets 3 times each year physically but holds several online sittings to approve and deliberate on matters arising from the organization's operations; this Executive arm of the FPI meets with all governance bodies at regular intervals.

 The International Executive or the (International Secretariat) :

-The international Executive is the FPI Secretariate, a body that is led by the Chief Executive Officer who is deputized by several Senior Executive Directors.
+The international Executive is the FPI Secretariat, a body that is led by the Chief Executive Officer who is deputized by several Senior Executive Directors.
 These two are the most important individuals in FPI as they are the leaders of the organisation and who give strategic direction at the international level, this body runs and operates FPI on daily basis and consists of different program officials, working at the FPI HQ and as well as Continental and regional offices, it recruits membership and employees makes program decisions and implements agreed on activities across the world working with country chapters in consultation with the IGC structures and the approval of the IEC, the International executive meets with the IEC on several occasions both virtually and in person.

-They are followed by regional chairpersons, and amongst these regional chairpersons one who is elected to be the Executive Chairperson who deputies the continental Vice President and sits as the acting vice president in the absents of the Vice President, these Chairpersons are elected from the 6 representatives from each country branch who meet once each 3 years at an International General Assembly, the 6 members are as follows: Country Board Chairperson, Deputy and Treasurer, Country Director, the Deputy Country Director and Senior Program Officer.
-The Continental Vice president reports to the IEC while the rest of the continental regional teams report to the continental vice Presidents.
+They are followed by regional chairpersons and amongst these regional chairpersons one who is elected to be the Executive Chairperson deputies the continental Vice President and sits as the acting vice president in the absents of the Vice President, these Chairpersons are elected from the 6 representatives from each country branch who meet once every 3 years at an International General Assembly, the 6 members are as follows: Country Board Chairperson, Deputy and Treasurer, Country Director, the Deputy Country Director, and Senior Program Officer.
+The Continental Vice president reports to the IEC, while the rest of the continental regional teams report to the continental vice Presidents.

 They meet with the IEC once every 4th year for the International General Assembly and 3 to 4 times each year with their committees to deliberate and conduct monitoring and evaluation of policies and projects agreed upon by the General Assembly, as well as to propose new policies to be submitted to ICE, the IEC meets.
+See Organogram>>>>>

-These are continental board members elected to represent their regions in the continental council, out of this group we have 5 who sit as regional Chairpersons and report to the IGC, heading the 5 continents across the world, with a mandate to lead monitoring and evaluation of the FPI activities and policy implementation as well as the election of senior councillors for regions.
+These are continental board members elected to represent their regions in the continental council, out of this group we have 5 who sit as regional Chairpersons and report to the IGC, heading the 5 continents across the world, with a mandate to lead monitoring and evaluation of the FPI activities and policy implementation as well as the election of senior councilors for regions.
 2 country Board members and 2 country executive members from each country form the continental council and serve a 3-year term; these teams report to the Continent's Executive Chairperson, who in turn reports to the continent's Vice President.
-Executive Chairpersons and country counsellors will be inducted into sub-committees that carry out different duties and responsibilities for a period of 3 years in their continents and regions, they report to the IGC Chairperson.
+Executive Chairpersons and country councilors will be inducted into sub-committees that carry out different duties and responsibilities for 3 years in their continents and regions, and they report to the IGC Chairperson.

-They report to the regional chairperson who in turn reports to the continental Executive Chairperson.
+They report to the regional chairperson, who in turn reports to the continental Executive Chairperson.

 These teams meet once every 3 months in their region for monitoring of projects as well as planning and implementation of policies from the Continental Council, they also meet once every month virtually for reviews and report back on progress and challenges in their countries.

-STAGE OF ENGAGEMENT WITH FPI
+STAGES OF ENGAGEMENT WITH FPI